allfed/mink/README.md

 ## Taking a look at simulation results
 Generally you will want to look at heatmaps of yields, selected planting months, and days to maturity where applicable.

+### Generated scenarios
+The generated scenarios (from generate_scenarios_csv.sh) are located at scenarios_csv_location="/mnt/data/basics_15jun22/sge_Mink3daily/scenarios/generated_scenarios.csv".

+A scenario is defined as one row of  generated_scenarios.csv.
+There is one scenario for each crop (although crops are typically run one at a time), cultivar (specified by a specific SNX name) and irrigation type (rainfed or irrigated).
 ### by country results
 These data are already exported as a csv aggregated by country.